JunoNgx/fargerfight-arque/README.md

 The actual development process is here.
 Every commit is actual progress development, entirely in public and hidden in plain sight.
 Just doing this for fun :D

-Would appreciate suggestions (especially about that rotation when moving thingy).
+If you have already read this far, then I would deeply appreciate improvement suggestions (especially about that rotation when moving thingy).
+I'm going to need them.

-Please feel free to fork.
+Also, please feel free to fork and release your own versions of this game.
 I'm looking forward to them :D